Technical content and patents are mostly presented with tables, graphics, diagrams, non-editable pictures.

 We review each and every discount option to ensure we offer the most cost effective solutions to our clients.

-Certified Turkish translation services for your requirements
+Turkish human translation services tailored to your requirements

-Turkish interpreting services by experienced interpreters
+Turkish interpreting services on zoom by experienced specialized interpreters

 Neural artificial intelligence with post editing services